JoaoPito/PomodoroCLI/README.md

 ### Linux
 Linux releases can be found on the GitHub's Releases page.
+:warning: **Caution:** It has only been tested in Fedora 37, experience with other distros may vary.

 ### macOS
 Since I don't have access to any macOS machine, so I have no idea if this app works on any mac.